 The charity Compassion in Dying has a template that you can fill in online or on paper.

 Thinking about your future wishes can be difficult.
-If you would like to discuss Advance Care Planning or any other aspect of dementia with a specialist Admiral Nurse, please call 0800 888 6678 (Monday-Friday 9am-9pm; Saturday and Sunday 9am-5pm) or email email@example.com.
+If you would like to discuss Advance Care Planning or any other aspect of dementia with a specialist Admiral Nurse, please call the free Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm; Saturday and Sunday 9am-5pm), email email@example.com or you can pre-book a phone or video appointment with an Admiral Nurse.